-1-5 units (Glasser) not given 2005-06
+1-5 units, Win (Glasser, T)

 COMM 326.
 Advanced Topics in Human Virtual Representation-Topics include the theoretical construct of person identity, the evolution of that construct given the advent of virtual environments, and methodological approaches to understanding virtual human representation.
 Prerequisite: consent of instructor.